 Speaker: Jordi Collet-Sabé is an Associate Professor at the Department of Education, University of Vic-UCC.
 Jordi does research in Sociology of Education; family, school and community relationships; education inequalities; and Education Policy.
 He was the Vice-rector of Research (2019 – 2022).

 Chair: Rita Nikolai, University of Augsburg, Germany

 Andrew Wilkins, Goldsmiths, University of London, UK

-Education Policy Futures (EPF) is a non-affiliated, independent, global forum dedicated to fostering knowledge exchange and collaboration among educators and researchers interested in the geopolitics of education policy futures.
+Education Policy Futures (EPF) is a non-affiliated, independent, global forum dedicated to fostering debate and collaboration among educators and researchers interested in the geopolitics of education policy futures.

-EPF is critical of accounts that either overestimate the coherence of political programmes or reduce change to a residual effect of undifferentiated power structures and relations, including global hegemonic projects and governmental rationalities.
+EPF is critical of accounts that either overestimate the coherence of political programmes, underestimate the capacity of actors and organisations to resist those programmes, or reduce political and social change to a residual effect of undifferentiated power structures and relations, including global hegemonic projects and governmental rationalities.

-Instead, EPF encourages debates on the intensity and fragility of education policy futures as assemblages of various conditions, projects, actors, and materials.
+Instead, EPF encourages thinking and debate on the intensity and fragility of education policy making as the unique product of intermediating actors, networks and projects.

-EPF therefore is philosophically and strategically committed to non-reductionist, post-positivist analyses and methodologies that capture the contestability and revisability of education policy futures.
+EPF therefore is philosophically committed to post-positivist analyses and methodologies that capture the contestability and revisability of education policy futures.

 EPF is open to anyone with similar research interests and commitments.
 EPF hosts four seminars each year (see events schedule).

 To join the members list, participate in events and stay updated on any developments related to EPF, please email Andrew Wilkins (email@example.com)